-Chat and text-based messaging has become an integral part of how we communicate.
-According to some studies there are over 15 million text messages sent every minute of every day, and that number is growing at a staggering rate.
+Chat and text-based messaging have become an integral part of how we communicate.
+According to some studies, there are over 15 million text messages sent every minute of every day, and that number is growing at a staggering rate.

 It’s no surprise, then, that messaging apps have become the preferred way for brands to reach consumers.